slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"To understand is to know what to do."
 -- Ludwig Wittgenstein [1889]*

+> *"All observations are theory-impregnated.
+There is no pure, disinterested, theory-free observation."
+-- Karl Popper [1902]*

 > *"Statistics are like bikinis.
 What they reveal is suggestive, but what they conceal is vital."
 -- Aaron Levenstein [1910]*